Patti Smith: Touring and additional albums

 On April 27, 2004, Smith released Trampin', which included several songs about motherhood, partly in tribute to Smith's mother, who died two years earlier.
 It was her first album on Columbia Records, which later became a sister label to her Arista Records, her previous label.
 Smith curated the Meltdown festival in London on June 25, 2005, in which she performed Horses live in its entirety for the first time.
 This live performance was released later in 2004 as Horses/Horses.

-In July 2005, Smith was named a Commander of the Ordre des Arts et des Lettres by the French Ministry of Culture.
-In addition to Smith's influence on rock music, the Minister noted Smith's appreciation of Arthur Rimbaud.
-In August 2005, Smith gave a literary lecture about the poems of Rimbaud and William Blake.
-On October 15, 2006, Patti Smith performed a 3½-hour tour de force show to close out at CBGB, which had been an influential New York City live music venue for much of the late 20th and early 21st centuries.
+On October 15, 2006, Smith performed a 3½-hour tour de force show to close out at CBGB, which was an immensely influential New York City live music venue for much of the late 20th and early 21st centuries.
 At the CBGB show, Smith took the stage at 9:30 p.m.
-(EDT) and closed the night (and the venue) at a few minutes after 1:00 am, performing her song "Elegie", and finally reading a list of punk rock musicians and advocates who had died in the previous years.
+(EDT) and closed her show a few minutes after 1:00 am.
+Her final song was "Elegie", after which she read a list of punk rock musicians and advocates who had died in the previous years, representing the last public song and words performed at the iconic venue.